-It is based on a parable Jesus told in Luke 13:6-9.
-It goes like this:
+Many have asked where the name Fourth Year Ministries comes from.
+It is based on this parable Jesus told in Luke 13:6-9.

 Do you think God expects fruit?
 Both from individual Christians and from local churches?